Elizabeth (Lisa) Liang

 Alien Citizen: An Earth Odyssey is the dynamic film of Lisa Liang’s funny and moving one-woman show about growing up in the intersections of identity as a dual citizen of mixed heritage in Central America, North Africa, the Middle East, and New England.
 After the screening, Lisa’s lively and engaging talkback helps participants learn more about Cross-Cultural Kid (CCK) issues and at the same time learn about the processes of filmmaking, theatremaking, and intercultural storytelling in general.

-Lisa’s workshops help people tell their own unique, shocking, hilarious, poignant, harrowing, unpredictable, intersectional, intercultural, or impossible-to-label stories in a safe, boundaried setting—which consistently leads to greater connection, empathy, and even healing among participants.
+Lisa’s workshops help people tell their own unique stories in a respectful, kind, boundaried setting—which consistently leads to greater connection, empathy, and even catharsis among participants.
 In the workplace, helping people to share their staff stories can foster compassionate workplaces and raise morale, which positively influences the workplace culture.

 “I absolutely loved the talk – I think it really resonated with so many people that their stories are worth telling and being heard.
 There was humor, but a lot of truth and complex topics.
 It was very genuine.”